 “It’s a gait that is at a speed almost immediately above the walk/run transition and there is NO flight phase (which is part of the definition of typical “running”); it is more of a bouncy gait; a gait used by slower runners; it is possibly a more economical gait solution at the walk-run transition speed.”
 Craig Payne (2014)

 - There was a broad range of running shoes in this race.
 Hokas were popular!
 But there were still plenty of ’standard’ running shoes in use.
 There was not a lot in the way of minimalist footwear (and there were no Vibrams 5 fingers in case anyone was wondering).
 Some runners brought 6 or more pairs of shoes while others wore the same pair all race.
 One runner was wearing a pair of shoes that were 10 years old!

 - And there were varying levels of preparedness and support.
 From two crew members who did shifts over the 6 days; to being totally self-supporting; to a spur of the moment decision and calling the wife 60kms into the race to tell her where he’ll be for the next 2 days!

 2) Shin pain was common

 The main structure seemed to be tibialis anterior (muscle belly and/or tendon).
 Runners blamed the hard running surface.
-So I posted the question on Podiatry Arena to find out the exact mechanism and this was confirmed - tibialis anterior has to work harder eccentrically when running on a hard surface.
-Differential diagnoses include: muscle trigger points, delayed onset muscle soreness (DOMS), anterior compartment syndrome, stress fracture, tendinosis and medial tibial stress syndrome.
+So I posted the question on Podiatry Arena to find out the exact mechanism and this was confirmed – tibialis anterior has to work harder eccentrically when running on a hard surface.
+Differential diagnoses for this in ultramarathon running include: muscle trigger points, delayed onset muscle soreness (DOMS), anterior compartment syndrome, stress fracture, tendinosis and medial tibial stress syndrome.